ishanarora04/apacheairflow/README.md

 >> `pip install apache-airflow[mysql]`
 >> `pip install apache-airflow[s3]`
 >> `pip install apache-airflow[postgres]`
+>> `pip install boto3`

 > Step 5: Initialize the airflow meta database
 >>  airflow initdb

-> Step 6: Copy mysql, s3, postgress section of airflow.cfg from the pseudo folder and replace the current one
+> Step 6: Copy mysql, s3, postgress section of airflow.cfg from the pseudo folder into the current one

 > Step 7 : Copy the dags and plugin from the pseudo folder to Airflow_home: